yufeng97/COMP90024-CCC-notes/README.md

 - Tantalizing hints about more advanced material on message passing routines.

 ### past exam
-- > [2015 Q4] B) Explain the role of a job scheduler on a high performance computing system like the University of Melbourne Edward cluster.
-What commands can be used to influence the behavior of the job scheduler in supporting parallel jobs running on single or multiple nodes (servers)?
+- > [2015 Q4] B) Explain **the role of a job scheduler** on a high performance computing system like the University of Melbourne Edward cluster.
+What ***commands*** can be used to influence the behavior of the job scheduler in supporting parallel jobs running on single or multiple nodes (servers)?
 [3]

     - you can specify wall time, number of processes, number of threads in slurm scripts
     - and job scheduler schedule you job depend on theses
     - wall time is a massive influence on this
         - If you give a small wall time, the scheduler might schedule faster for you
 - > [sample Q5] B) The actual performance as experienced by users of shared-access HPC facilities such as the Edward cluster at the University of Melbourne can vary – where here performance can be considered as the throughput of jobs, i.e. from the time of first job submission to the time of last job completion.
 Explain why this can happen.
 [2]
+    (不同用户所体验到的实际性能是不同的)

     - Stuck in queue
     - Overall usage of facility (some nodes can be super busy)
         - e.g.: I/O or node load
     - not all nodes are identical
     - the nature of the application itself
 - > [sample Q5] C) Explain how the Edward cluster has been set up to minimize this.
 [2]

     - Stuck in queue: Multiple queues dedicated to certain jobs
         - e.g.: Cloud, physical, ...
     - Overall usage of facility (some nodes can be super busy): Queueing system to only schedule jobs when resources free
         - (avoid starvation/blocking of system by users with large reservation demands for their jobs)
-    - Modules set uo with main libraries installed
+    - Modules set up with main libraries installed
 - > [sample Q5] D) Explain what users can do to optimize their throughput (use) of the Edward cluster.
 [2]
     - wall time choices (minimal necessary)
         - If too large, then the job might be queued in a longer time it actually needs
         - If too small, then the job might be terminated before it finishes
-    - avoid demanding large scale resource
+    - **avoid demanding large scale resource**
     - Load right modules
     - benchmark small data then scale up to appropriate large value
-- > [sample Q5] E) Describe some of the challenges with application benchmarking on HPC facilities.
+- > [sample Q5] E) Describe some of the **challenges** with application benchmarking on HPC facilities.
 [2]

     - Stuck in queue for a long time
     - Shared facility is not just for you.
 Thus, can't guarantee runs the same results for same application
-    - benchmarking apps is hard
+    - **benchmarking** apps is hard
-        - different alogrithm implementation different performance
+        - different algorithm implementation different performance
     - use Linpack which is a fixed set of algorithms that doesn't reflect real world apps
         - e.g.: Twitter analytics
 - > [2014 Q3, 2015 Q4 C [1]] B) What features does the Edward HPC facility offer to allow utilization of multiple servers (nodes)?
 [2]
     - firstly, they exist
-    - secondly, you can specify your slurm scripts, you can specify the cloud resources you need (nodes/threads/cores). allows you to express these
+    - secondly, you can specify your slurm scripts, you can **specify the cloud resources** you need (nodes/threads/cores). allows you to express these
 - > [2014 Q3] C) Why is the accuracy of the wall time estimate important to Edward end users?
 [2]

     - If too large, then the job might be queued in a longer time it actually needs
     - If too small, then the job might be terminated before it finishes
 - > [2015 Q4] A) Explain the following terms in the context of high performance computing.